In this post, we’ll show you how to:

 Export comparison results

-For a more convenient data analysis and easier sharing across teams, simply click on the Export button under the Differences tab to export results as a CSV file.
+For a more convenient data analysis and easier sharing across teams, simply click on the Export button on the far right-side of the Differences tab to export results as a CSV file or to the clipboard.

 Sync MongoDB documents

-We realize our source-only document should indeed be on the target collection, so we right click Copy Document to Target and confirm the copy operation.
+We realize our source-only document should indeed be on the target collection, so to copy the source document to the target MongoDB database, we simply right-click Copy Document to Target and confirm the copy operation.

 Alright.
 Now we realize the target-only document is old and should no longer be present on the target.